-A guide on what happens and what your rights are when you’re sectioned.
+A guide for young people on what happens when you're sectioned, and what your rights are.

 Being sectioned means that you are kept in hospital so you can get treatment and support for your mental health.
 A law called the Mental Health Act 1983 explains when and how this should happen.

-Being sectioned is different to being a voluntary patient, which is when you agree to go into hospital.
-When you’re sectioned, you have to go into hospital even if you don’t want to, or you don’t agree to being there.
-This is sometimes called being ‘detained’.
+Being sectioned is different to being an informal patient, which is when you agree to go into hospital.
+When you're sectioned, you have to go into hospital even if you don't want to, or you don't agree to being there.
+This is sometimes called being detained.

 Sectioning is used to keep you safe and get you the treatment and support you need.
 But it’s normal to feel scared, upset or angry if this happens to you.